Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Nulling cosmic shear observables

+Note that intrinsic alignments (IA) are expected to preserve the nulling property.
+At this level of description, in standard IA modeling \cite{Joachimi:2009ez}, the IA kernel is restricted to the location of the sources since it is mainly a local effect due to tidal effects.
+This remains the case after the BNT transformation, which only mixes adjacent bins as illustrated by the $p_{ai}$ displayed in Eq.~\eqref{eq:constr}, thereby ensuring the preservation of the nulling property.\footnote{From a mathematical point of view, this intrinsic alignment contribution would come as an additional term in Eq.
+6 namely $\hat{\gamma}_a^\alpha= p_{ai}\gamma_i^\alpha+p_{ai}e_i^\alpha$ with $e_i^\alpha=\int\dd z_{\rm S}\, n_i^g(z_{\rm S}){\cal A}(z_s)$ the intrinsic alignment contribution that only depends on random fields at the location of the sources.
+Since $p_{ai}$ is nonzero only for $i \in [a-2, a]$, the intrinsic alignment contribution to the nulled map $a$ affects exactly the same set of redshift bins.
+As a result, the nulling property remains valid even in the presence of local intrinsic alignments.}

-between nulled lensing maps, $\BNT{\kappa}_a$, and binned low redshift galaxy distributions, $\delta^{\rm g}_i$, which will be described in detail in~\ref{sssec:lowzg}.
-We focus on the case $i\leq a-3$ such that the respective kernels are expected not to overlap, hence $\mathcal{C}^{\BNT{\kappa} {\rm g}}_{ai}(\ell)$ to vanish.
-We will describe a null test to exploit this property.
-Our goal in this article is to quantify the constraining power of this test by computing a signal to noise in Sec.~\ref{ssec:SN}, using Fisher approach in Sec.~\ref{ssec:Fisher} and doing sampling tests in Sec.~\ref{ssec:MCMC}.
-Note however that several systematics can affect the nulling procedure and the chosen cross spectra such that the property $\left<\mathcal{C}^{\BNT{\kappa} {\rm g}}_{ai}(\ell)\right>=0$ might be broken.
-In Sec.~\ref{sec:bispectrum}, in the context of Euclid-like survey, we quantify the expected corrections coming from the reduced shear and magnification bias and analyse their effects on our results.
+Our goal in this article is to quantify the constraining power of this test by computing a signal to noise in Sec.~\ref{ssec:SN} and doing sampling tests in Sec.~\ref{ssec:MCMC}.
+Note, however, that several systematics can affect the nulling procedure and the chosen cross-spectra such that the property $\left<\mathcal{C}^{\BNT{\kappa} {\rm g}}_{ai}(\ell)\right>=0$ might be broken.
+In Sec.~\ref{sec:bispectrum}, in the context of a Euclid-like survey, we quantify the expected corrections coming from the reduced shear and magnification bias and analyze their effects on our results.
 We also investigate the effects induced by photometric redshift errors and the gain we could bring to the determination of these in Sec.~\ref{sec:photometric}.
-All along this paper, the correlators are computed in the context of the Limber approximation \cite{Kaiser:1991qi}.
-We use a matter power spectrum estimated using a Halofit model which is presented in \cite{Takahashi:2012em} as a revised version of the model from \cite{Smith:2002dz}.
+Throughout this paper, the correlators are computed in the context of the Limber approximation \cite{Kaiser:1991qi}.
+We use a matter power spectrum estimated using a Halofit model which is presented in Ref.~\cite{Takahashi:2012em} as a revised version of the model from Ref.~\cite{Smith:2002dz}.
 Its parameters are set on the best fit of Planck's linear matter power spectrum \cite{Planck:2018nkj}.

-\section{Specifications for a Euclid-Like Survey}
+\section{Specifications for a Euclid-like survey}

-Let us describe in this section the specifications we use to mimic a Euclid-like survey.
+In this section, we describe the configuration used to mimic a Euclid-like survey.